 There are many things to do in Calafell, but the best might just be lounging in the sun.
-The clear water and soft sand, the beach aqua park, and beach bars make Calafell beach a dreamy summer getaway.
+The clear water and soft sand, the beach aqua park, and the beach bars make Calafell Beach a dreamy summer getaway.

 If you want to take part in some evening activities, you are spoiled for choice in Calafell.
 The miniature golf, adventure park, and cultural heritage are all worth spending time visiting and exploring.